 The document scanning process must follow an audit-able chain of custody from start to finish.
 This includes using scanning software that centralizes your data in a secure environment, has audit controls and maintains consistency.

 You also need to meet regulatory obligations during the classification, retrieval, storage, and destruction steps of the process.
-Digital scanning firms have mastered this process, so they can help you secure your data and adhere to government regulations.
+Digital document scanning companies have mastered this process, so they can help you secure your data and adhere to government regulations.

 During the 2008 housing crisis, bank employees blamed their inability to provide adequate customer assistance on poorly organized data.
 Prevent scenarios like this by creating a system that makes it easy for employees and stockholders to retrieve data instantly and effortlessly.

-A good outsourced scanning provider should be able to tailor products and services that help your company become more productive.
+A good outsourced document scanning company should be able to tailor products and services that help your business become more productive.

-While you can certainly scan documents in-house, outsourced scanning makes more financial sense.
+While you can certainly scan documents in-house, outsourcing scanning services makes more financial sense.
 It frees up valuable office space, doesn’t require an investment in pricey equipment and human resources, creates a secure environment for your data and generates efficiencies.
 These are all factors that can help your company thrive and experience cost savings.
-Learn more in this complimentary eBook, Going Paperless Is Easy – Getting Started Is Hard.
+Learn more in this complimentary eBook: Going Paperless?
+Avoiding the Legal Pitfalls of Digitization.